 View the grand and batch totals for each pump and both pumps combined.
-The units of measurement are displayed in the corner and displayed in the units of measurement selected during setup.
+The units of measurement are displayed on the bottom of the screen and displayed in the units of measurement selected during setup.

 Grand total is the amount of material the system has dispensed during its lifetime.
 Batch total is the amount of material dispensed since the last user reset.